ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 :width: 600px

 The 4-bucket model represented within grid cell hydrology processes in Virtual Ecosystem .
-Red arrows indicate vertical flow and blue lines indicate horizontal flow out of the grid cell; horizontal inflow in the grid cell is not shown but happens in the same layers in all non-edge grid cells.
+Red solid arrows indicate downward vertical flow, red dashed lines show vertical upward flow.
+The blue arrows indicate horizontal flow out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells (previous time step) and flows through the grid cell directly to the stream.
 :::

 ### Canopy interception